jackjwilliams/jackjwilliams.github.io/_posts/2017-10-07-asp-net-core-2-react-docker.md

 ENTRYPOINT ["dotnet", "PROJECT.Web.dll"]
 {% endhighlight %}

-3. Now run `docker build -t webapp .` in your Dockerfile location
+Now run `docker build -t webapp .` in your Dockerfile location

+You should now be able to browse to your new ASP.NET Core 2 + React website!